openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

     todo: unsigned types are not supported yet
     todo: void type is not supported yet(void as reference type)

-The set of the predefined types includes the following:
+Predefined types include the following:

 -  Basic numeric value type: ``number``